Instructor Revenue ShareRead article

 Payments for Personal Plan (individual subscription pilot)

 Revenue from Personal Plan will appear on the main revenue report with the label "Individual subscription."
-Currently, revenue from Personal Plan will appear as a lump sum, rather than being broken out by course.
+Currently, revenue from Personal Plan will appear as a lump sum, rather than being broken out by individual content asset.

 Annual subscription payments are included as part of monthly instructor revenue calculations.
 A prorated portion of each subscriber's annual total is added to the instructor revenue pool each month.